Emin Huseynov

 Emin Rafiq oglu Huseynov (Emin Hüseynov; born 4 December 1979) is an Azerbaijani journalist and human rights activist.
-He was the chairman of the Institute for Reporters' Freedom and Safety.
-After he was forced into hiding to avoid arrest in Azerbaijan, Huseynov fled Azerbaijan and is in the process of attaining political asylum status in Switzerland.
+He was the chairman of the Institute for Reporters' Freedom and Safety (IRFS).
+After he was forced into hiding to avoid arrest, Huseynov fled Azerbaijan and is in the process of attaining political asylum status in Switzerland.

 Life and career

 Emin Huseynov was born on 4 December 1979 in Baku, Azerbaijan.
 He completed his education at Azerbaijan State University of Economics.
 From 2002 to 2005, he worked at the Turan Information Agency, a Baku-based news agency.
-In 2006, he became the founding member and chairman of the Institute for Reporters’ Freedom and Safety (IRFS).
-He remained as chairman until he went into hiding in 2014.
+In 2006, he became the founding member and chairman of the IRFS, and worked as chairman until he went into hiding in 2014.
 In 2008, he became the monitor of the ITV television channel.
 In 2010, he became the founding member and chairman of Objective TV.
 He is married to Sarah Paulsworth, an American citizen.